Maxoper/MongoDbProblem/README.md

 # MongoDbProblem

-How is it possible to add a field with unstructured data to a otherwise mapped domain class?
+How is it possible to add a field with unstructured data (unstructuredInfo) to a otherwise mapped domain class?
-I get the error below.
+I get the bottom error.

 If not - how is BsonDocument or any other clever solution anyway possible?
 I always get JsonExceptions with BsonDocuments.